Health Lifestyle

 Leafy greens

-Let’s face it, leafy greens are good for just about everything.
-And anxiety is no exception.
+I’ll never tire of saying it: Leafy greens are good for just about everything, and anxiety is no exception.
 Dark greens, such as spinach and Swiss chard, are high in magnesium and antioxidants, both of which may be beneficial in fighting anxiety.

 Asparagus

-While all vegetables are welcome additions to a healthy diet, asparagus, in particular, appears to have specific anti-anxiety effects.
-The Chinese government actually approved the use of asparagus extract as a natural food supplement to relieve anxiety.
+While all vegetables are welcome additions to a healthy diet, asparagus, in particular, appears to have specific anti-anxiety effects, so much so that the Chinese government has approved the use of asparagus extract as a natural food supplement to relieve anxiety.

 Avocado

 Avocados are rich in B vitamins, healthy fats, and lots of antioxidants.
-The antioxidants in avocados work to eliminate oxidative stress.
+The antioxidants in avocados help reduce oxidative stress.
 Although oxidative stress may naturally occur as part of the aging process, chronic psychological stress can exacerbate and increase oxidative damage.
 So add some avocado into your diet to neutralize anxiety!

 Fermented foods